 The Potato … and Other Roots and Tubers

 CIP’s research originally focused on the potato, which originated and was first domesticated in the Andean Highlands.
 Produced in over 100 countries, the potato is the world’s third most important food crop after rice and wheat.
-The potato is a resilient tuber that grows underground making it more robust to climate changes.
-Together with roots, tubers play a critical role in the global food system, especially in the developing world.
-They are among the top 10 most commonly consumed food staples and provide one of the cheapest sources of energy and vital nutrients.
+The potato is a resilient tuber that grows underground, making it more robust to climatic changes.
+Together, with roots, tubers play a critical role in the global food system, especially in the developing world.
+They are among the top 10 most commonly consumed food staples, and provide one of the cheapest sources of energy and vital nutrients.
 Additionally, they grow in marginal conditions with relatively few inputs and simple techniques – making them ideal “climate-smart” crops.

 Sweetpotato is a cheap, nutritious solution for developing countries needing to grow more food on less land for rapidly multiplying populations.
 The orange-fleshed varieties of sweetpotato can play a key role in alleviating vitamin A deficiency, which is rampant among children in Asia and sub-Saharan Africa.